Fecal microbiota transplantation restores gut microbiota diversity in children with active Crohn's disease: a prospective trial

 Curator: EniolaAde

-Revision editor(s): EniolaAde
+Revision editor(s): EniolaAde, Tosin

 Source: Within-text result of "Improvement in microbial dysbiosis following oral FMT administration"

-Description: relative abundance in patients with crohns disease and healthy donor control
+Description: Relative abundance in patients with crohns disease and healthy donor control

-Abundance in Group 1: decreased abundance in crohn's disease
+Abundance in Group 1: decreased abundance in Crohn’s disease

 NCBI Quality ControlLinks

-Revision editor(s): EniolaAde
+Revision editor(s): EniolaAde, Tosin

 Experiment 2